 Here are 6 simple but effective tips to on how to make your risotto creamy every time, plus helpful explanations to guide you through each step.

-Choose the Right Rice – Always Use Arborio
+Choose the Right Rice

 The best rice for risotto is one with enough starch to give you that signature creamy texture.
-For authentic results, choose Arborio rice.
+For authentic results, choose Carnaroli rice.
 It’s a short-grain rice that naturally releases starch as it cooks, which helps bind the risotto together into that velvety, spoon-coating consistency.
+Other good options are Arborio or Vialone Nano if you can find Carnaroli,

 Don’t Wash the Rice – You Need That Starch